tamashiroBR/simulador-web-eletrico/README.md

 ## Project Origin

 This software is part of the doctoral thesis defended at the Federal University of Uberlândia, Faculty of Electrical Engineering.
-The full thesis d **doctoral thesis** defended in October 2016 at the **Federal University of Uberlândia (UFU)**, by the **Graduate Program in Electrical Engineering** of the **Faculty of Electrical Engineering (FEELT)**.
+The full thesis d **doctoral thesis** defended in October 2016 at the **Federal University of Uberlândia (UFU)**, **Faculty of Electrical Engineering (FEELT)**.

 > **TAMASHIRO, Márcio Augusto.** *A Web interaction strategy for the analysis of electrical power systems.* 2016.
 127 f.
 Thesis (Doctorate in Sciences) — Federal University of Uberlândia, Uberlândia, 2016.
 > DOI: [https://doi.org/10.14393/ufu.te.2016.137](https://doi.org/10.14393/ufu.te.2016.137)